dartmouth-dltg/local_contexts_projects/README.md

 The subrecord contains one field - a link to a Local Contexts Project as defined above.
-In view mode, there is a button which fetches the data associated with the project id(s) and displays all BC Labels, TK Labels, Notices, & Institution Notices associated with the project(s).
+In view mode, there is a button which fetches the data associated with the project id(s) and displays all BC Labels, TK Labels, & Notices associated with the project(s).

-On the PUI side, the icons for the labels & notices will be appended to the title of the object.
-Fuller descriptions of the labels (including translations) will be added to the object description area.
+On the PUI side, the icons for the Labels & Notices will be appended to the title of the object.
+Fuller descriptions of the Labels (including translations) will be added to the object description area.

 If an archival object or digital object component has not been directly associated with a project, but has an ancestor that